It is said “People don’t care how much you know until they know how much you care”. What do we do to be involved and show we care?

 Parents are happy to give.
 When students intentionally do just a little bit extra, they make their parents’ lives simpler.
 When parents’ lives are simpler, they make their students’ lives simpler and are happy to give more themselves.
 Parents eliminate nagging and saying things out of frustration like: “How many times have I told you to do . . . ?” or “What is wrong with you?
 Can’t you even do . . . ?”
 Students really don’t want to hear that, and parents really shouldn’t say it.
 Instead, imagine parents genuinely saying: “Thank you for being so helpful and making a difference.
 I’m proud of you.
 I’m so glad you are my son and my daughter.
 I love you.”
 Imagine students feeling and saying the same to their parents.
 Both parents and students grow in confidence because they are working together for a common purpose, and they protect each other from ever going down the road of the abused or the abuser.

 Students can earn money in additional ways.
 Example: Contact an elderly neighbor, explain the need to earn money to rescue other children from slavery.
-Offer to do needed chores for $10 per hour.
-After 30 minutes, enough is earned to make a monthly contribution.
+Offer to do needed chores for an agreed upon dollar amount.
+After a short time, enough is earned to make a monthly contribution.
 Doing a good job, and doing what is promised and expected, students are likely asked back, now earning some money for themselves.
 In the process students have become entrepreneurs, and have befriended and helped a neighbor.
 Skills and confidence that have been acquired will last a lifetime.

 Knowing the students are personally engaged and contributing, community sponsors appreciate the efforts and are more willing to give their own support.
 They know their own hard-earned dollars and efforts are not wasted but respected and appreciated by the students.

 Step 1: Match school contributions within their own capabilities and budgets.
 The contributed dollar amount is secondary to the participation and synergy created within the community.